Travelport-Ukraine/tcp-api-docs/faq.md

  */
 ```

-### 17. I've tried to do a booking based on cache or GDS results and failed.
+### 17. I've tried to do a booking based on the cached or GDS results and it failed.
 What should I do next? {#17}

 Some times it happens when selected booking class is already gone \(see answer \#16 of this FAQ\).
-But it is absolutely doesn't mean that we should lose thus client.
-Most probably this plane is still full of other available classes and you just should calmly explain to your client what happened and suggest other options.
+But it absolutely doesn't mean that we should loose this client.
+Most probably this plane is still full of the other available classes and you just should calmly explain to your client what happened and suggest other options.
 Internally in our company we use following approach:

-1. Booking attempt is failed
+1. Booking attempt has failed
 2. Remember the price of proposal which you've been trying to book
 3. Call [.book\(params\)](https://github.com/Travelport-Ukraine/uapi-json/blob/master/docs/Air.md#bookparams) method of our free [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json) library _without_ `fareBasisCode` и `bookingClass` parameters but with mentioning all other flight details.
-4. [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") will give you the cheapest available option on this particular flight straight from GDS
+4. [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") will give you the cheapest available option on this particular flight straight from the GDS
-5. Show an exclamation to a visitor with proposal to do a booking in a different class and ask if he/she agree with following price change.
+5. Show an exclamation mark to a visitor with proposal to do a booking in a different class and ask if he/she agrees with following price change.
-6. If he agree proceed with this booking
+6. If they agree, proceed with this booking
-7. If he do not, just do _new_ shopping request for the same O&D and dates and redirect user there.
+7. If they do not, just do a _new_ shopping request for the same O&D and dates and redirect this user there.

-If you do not use Node.JS / JavaScript in your project or if you interesting how [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") does this trick you can take a look in [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") source [code of .book method](https://github.com/Travelport-Ukraine/uapi-json/blob/master/src/Services/Air/Air.js#L32).
-Feel free to adopt this method in language of your project and do not forget to share it as we did 😉
+If you do not use Node.JS / JavaScript in your project or if you are interested how [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") does this trick you can take a look in [uAPI JSON](https://github.com/Travelport-Ukraine/uapi-json "uAPI JSON") source [code of .book method](https://github.com/Travelport-Ukraine/uapi-json/blob/master/src/Services/Air/Air.js#L32).
+Feel free to adopt this method in the language of your project and do not forget to share it as we did 😉